Please be careful when installing this harness. Incorrect installation may cause damage to your vehicle and/or engine computer.

 4. Wire the (4) new MPFI fuel injector clips to match the colors as follows:

-- #1 Injector brown wire connects to the brown wire off the 4-pin subharness.
+- #1 Injector brown wire connects to the orange wire off the 4-pin subharness. (this wire is brown on older versions of this jumper harness)

 - #2 Injector red wire connects to the red wire that was cut in step 3 above.